panda-with-issues/fabulous-lady/README.md

 To add Fabulous-Lady to you contacts list, use this [invitation link] (https://join.skype.com/bot/10775a5a-351e-43df-b7eb-166ad67e8556)

 Fabolous-Lady will respond only to a restricted, small set of commands and ignore every message that isn't included in that set.
-Every command must start with `@fabulous-lady`.
-If a message sent by user starts with `@fabulous-lady` but doesn't match with the instructions set, it is simply ignored.
+Every command must start with `@Favolosah Signora`.
+If a message sent by user starts with `@Favolosah Signora` but doesn't match with the instructions set, it is simply ignored.

 Whenever a task is completed successfully, Fabulous-Lady will send back a message.
 If no answer is returned, surely the task failed.
 This could only happen if the command is misspelled or if the arguments provided are invalid.